 Conclusions

-There are almost 5400 documented sites in the area and the potential for finding new passage remains high.
-But please remember to record your finds (describe, photograph and survey) so that documentation is as complete as possible and exploration does not have to be repeated!
+There are 5441 documented sites in the area and the potential for finding new entrances and passages remains high.
+But please remember to record your finds (describe, photograph and survey as appropriate) so that documentation is as complete as possible - to act as an incentive for future trips or prevent wasted re-exploration!

 A summary of the expedition aims and expectations, mainly for new expedition members, can be found here.
 A laminated card summarising the expectations is distributed to new members when they arrive in Matienzo.